KStKolev/Flora/README.md

 ![image](https://github.com/user-attachments/assets/601ca490-c7a5-49c1-be71-c2d7c314764a)

 STEP 7: Two terminals will open.
 Look at the one that has list of three components.
 The first one is named "Local".
-Copy the https URL and paste it to your browser.
+Copy the https URL and paste it into your browser.

 ![image](https://github.com/user-attachments/assets/d95bdaa8-0491-4a6e-8b41-74f1eb0d30d3)

 And that's it!
-If you have any questions or there's some kind of a problem with your launching, feel free to write me a message to my email - koliokolev301@gmail.com! 😊
+If you have any questions or there's some kind of a problem with your launching, feel free to write a message to my email - koliokolev301@gmail.com! 😊